JuliaFolds/BangBang.jl/README.md

 BangBang.jl implements functions whose name ends with `!!`.
 Those functions provide a uniform interface for mutable and immutable data structures.
-Furthermore, those function implement the "widening" fallback for the case the usual mutating function does not work (e.g., `push!!(Int[], 1.5)` creates a new array `Float64[1.5]`).
+Furthermore, those functions implement the "widening" fallback for the case when the usual mutating function does not work (e.g., `push!!(Int[], 1.5)` creates a new array `Float64[1.5]`).

 See the supported functions in the